lukewhrit/lwhr.xyz/content/posts/my-music.md

 date: 2024-11-16
 ---

 Music is one of my oldest and most serious interests.
 There is a lot I could talk about with music but I don't plan on posting the majority of it here.
-You might find some articles about ideas like "Albums everyone should listen to" or "The iportance of folk music to American culture," but no album or song reviews ([with exception](/posts/cantaloop/)).
+You might find some articles about ideas like "Albums everyone should listen to" or "The importance of folk music to American culture," but no album or song reviews ([with exception](/posts/cantaloop/)).

 If you are looking for my thoughts on specific albums, you can find me on: